Runnable/slash-docker/java/_posts/2016-06-29-docker-and-java.markdown

 Hello World!
 ```

-For the above process, you are using the official Maven image from the Docker Hub repository.
+The above process uses the official Maven image from the Docker Hub repository.
 This Maven image uses the tag “maven:3.3-jdk-8” to indicate that it is comprised of Maven 3.3 and Java 8.

-If you wanted to use Maven 3.2 (instead of 3.3), you simply change the tag of the image to 3.2.
+If you wanted to use Maven 3.2 (instead of 3.3), simply change the tag of the image to 3.2.

 You can see the list of all available tags from the Docker Hub repository at [https://hub.docker.com/r/library/maven/](https://hub.docker.com/r/library/maven/)